-A Sharp Top elopement isn’t for the faint of heart.
-To get there in time for sunrise you have to climb more than 1,200 feet over the course of a mile a half.
-But the payoff is absolutely worth it: 360 degree views of the Blue Ridge Mountains and an abundance of rocks you can scramble over to get away from the crowds.
-This is a 10/10 location for anyone wanting a beautiful spot for their elopement, engagement session or couples photographs.
+A Sharp Top elopement is not for the faint of heart.
+To reach the summit in time for sunrise, couples must climb more than 1,200 feet over just 1.5 miles.
+The reward, however, is unforgettable: 360-degree views of the Blue Ridge Mountains and plenty of rocky nooks to capture private, intimate moments away from the crowds.
+This location is a 10/10 choice for couples seeking a dramatic, adventurous backdrop for an elopement, engagement session, or couples portraits.

 Table of Contents